jv-kune-kune/PiglioTech-General/.github/Spotless_and__Checkstyle_Workflow.md

 ---

 ### 2. Run Spotless Check (Should Fail on First Run)
-Run the Spotless check to verify style violations (this should fail if there are issues):
+Run the Spotless check to verify style violations.
+This will fail if there are issues:
 ```bash
 mvn spotless:check
 ```

-You will see detailed output of the violations directly in the terminal.

 ---

 ### 3. Apply Spotless Fixes
-To automatically fix all detected style violations:
+Automatically fix all detected style violations:
 ```bash
 mvn spotless:apply
 ```